webiny/docs.webiny.com/docs/guides/headless-vuejs-tutorial.md

 sidebar_label: Creating a blog with Headless CMS + Vue.js
 ---

-In this short tutorial, we will learn how to use the popular [Vue.js](https://vuejs.org/) The Progressive JavaScript Framework.
-[Webiny Headless CMS](http://localhost:3000/docs/webiny-apps/headless-cms/features/content-modeling).
+In this short tutorial, we will learn how to use the popular [Vue.js](https://vuejs.org/) The Progressive JavaScript Framework with the [Webiny Headless CMS](http://localhost:3000/docs/webiny-apps/headless-cms/features/content-modeling).

 > All of the code shown in this tutorial is also hosted in our [GitHub](https://github.com/webiny/webiny-examples/blob/master/headlesscms-vuejs) repository.